Life milestones & loneliness

 Connection that doesn't require a mortgage

 Mindfuse is anonymous voice calls with real people.
 No house required, no life milestone to have reached.
-First conversation free, €4/month on iOS and Android.
+One free conversation a month, €4/month on iOS and Android.

 No mortgage needed to access this